 - Any other healthcare professionals involved in your care management

 You should include this information in the envelope when you return your claimant questionnaire.
+However, don't delay sending in your questionaire because you are waiting for supportive letters.
+You can always forward these on later.

 Our Welfare and Rights Advisor is on hand if you need advice on your PIP claim, and may be able to provide a supporting letter.
 Our Advisor will work with you to identify the PIP descriptors likely to apply to you and will then write a letter on this basis if appropriate.
 If you would like some support, please contact our helpline on firstname.lastname@example.org or 0300 373 1000 (Mon–Fri, 9am–5pm).